-There shall be a defects liability period of 24 months commencing from the Completion Date.
+There shall be a defects liability period of 12 months commencing from the Completion Date.
 During the defects liability period the Contractor shall do the following at no additional cost to Owner:

 - Contractor shall perform the services set forth in Section 11.1.2, in a prudent, reasonable, and efficient manner and in accordance with the operating data, design drawings, specifications, vendors' manuals, warranty requirements, maintenance and safety procedures. - Contractor shall provide all labor as is required to perform the services as set forth in Section 11.1.2.
 All individuals retained by Contractor to perform the services shall be employees or subcontractors of Contractor. - Contractor shall maintain the PV system operating logs, records, and reports that document the operation and maintenance of the PV system.
-Contractor shall maintain current revisions of drawings, specifications, lists, clarifications and other materials related to operation and maintenance of the Energy Efficient Air Conditioning Systems and the PV system provided. - Contractor shall provide the Owner with reasonably necessary assistance in connection with Owner's compliance with any reporting requirements to funders, the Utilities Regulation or any other parties to which Owner is obligated to provide information relating to the PV system. - If an emergency endangering the safety or protection of persons, the Energy Efficient Air Conditioning Systems and the PV system, or property located near the PV system occurs, Contractor shall promptly notify Owner and take all necessary action to attempt to prevent or mitigate any such threatened damage, injury or loss. - Contractor shall provide all the needed consumables.
+Contractor shall maintain current revisions of drawings, specifications, lists, clarifications, and other materials related to operation and maintenance of the Energy Efficient Air Conditioning Systems and the PV system provided. - Contractor shall provide the Owner with reasonably necessary assistance in connection with Owner's compliance with any reporting requirements to funders, the Utilities Regulation or any other parties to which Owner is obligated to provide information relating to the PV system. - If an emergency endangering the safety or protection of persons, the Energy Efficient Air Conditioning Systems and the PV system, or property located near the PV system occurs, Contractor shall promptly notify Owner and take all necessary action to attempt to prevent or mitigate any such threatened damage, injury, or loss. - Contractor shall provide all the needed consumables. - Contractor shall perform during the first six months of the DLP a training course for all the facilities' technical personnel of at least 20 effective hours to ensure full transfer of knowledge and continuance/sustainability in the operations and maintenance of the installed equipment after the 12 months.